Collection

 January 7, 2026

-The CEO Who Waited Too Long to Fire.
+The CEO Who Waited Too Long to Fire a VP.

 A $19M services business.
 A VP underperforming for fourteen months.